sourcegraph/about/content/blogposts/2023/incident-draft.md

 />
 <br/>

-The spike in usage was ruled as isolated and inorganic and our security, engineering, and support teams assembled to understand what was going on.
+The spike in usage was ruled as isolated and inorganic and our security, engineering, and support teams quickly assembled to understand what was going on.

 Our security team identified a code commit from July 14 where a site-admin access token was accidentally leaked in a pull request and was leveraged to impersonate a user to gain access to the administrative console of our system.